Physicians Committee Volunteer Opportunities for Health Care Professionals

 If your hospital or workplace has a cafeteria in the building, you can help make your cafeteria a healthier place for you and your patients to eat.
 Start by politely asking for more meat-, egg-, and dairy-free foods, such as veggie burgers, bean and rice burritos, stir-fries, soymilk, and nondairy ice cream.
 You just might get what you ask for!

 Show your appreciation!
-Thank your cafeteria for offering healthy, delicious, vegetarian food.
+Thank your cafeteria for offering healthy, delicious, vegan food.

 10. Help in our ongoing campaigns to put a stop to cruel and unnecessary animal experiments and live animal labs.